ldutoit/zool-coding-group/README.md

 # python_PhD_days_UU
-This folder contains the introductory material for the introduction to PhD days 2017
+This folder contains the introductory material for the introduction to python for the PhD days 2017

 ## Files
 **AdvancedBasics.py** contains data structures and python basics